Hire a temporary worker through the Seasonal Agricultural Worker Program: Next steps

 • the effect on the settlement of a labour dispute

-As part of the assessment process, ESDC/Service Canada will ensure that the employer has met all the program requirements.
+As part of the assessment process, Service Canada will ensure that the employer has met all program requirements.

-Suspending the processing of an LMIA is not a decision that ESDC/Service Canada takes lightly.
-The intent is to protect temporary foreign workers (TFWs) from entering a potentially harmful workplace while ESDC/Service Canada investigates the allegations.
+Suspending the processing of an LMIA is not a decision that Service Canada takes lightly.
+The intent is to protect TFWs from entering a potentially harmful workplace while Service Canada investigates the allegations.
 The LMIA processing suspension will be lifted as soon as it is known that the serious risk to the TFWs health or safety was unfounded or has been resolved.

 Once the assessment process is complete, the employer will be notified in writing of the final decision of their LMIA application.

 The employer will receive a letter confirming the approval of the LMIA application.
-This positive LMIA is valid for 6 months from the date of issue.
+This positive LMIA is valid until December 15 of the calendar year that the work will occur

 Once the positive LMIA letter is received, it is the employer's responsibility to send a copy of this letter and the employment contract, signed by the employer, to the foreign governments' Ministry of Labour.